 Can a city’s soul be seen through its music?
 Music lovers will tell you that Taarab music is quintessentially Swahili culture.
 In that wherever you are in the world, when Taarab comes on, it strums the innermost, purest depths of the soul.
 In a manner that ends up stirring up the pool in one’s soul filled with all emotions, memories and regrets of their last visit to Mombasa, Dar-es-salam or Zanzibar City.
-So effectively so that one can almost taste the air of that East African coastal enclave where they last lazed about on the sandy white beaches.
+In 3D-like fashion that one can almost taste the air of that East African coastal enclave where they last lazed about on the sandy white beaches.
 Anyone can get that.
 But still, I ask: ” Can you know a city through the songs sang about it?”
 That’s the question I faced with my home city: Nairobi.Thanks to YouTube, what would have been otherwise an impossible task, was doable.
 Nonetheless, undertaking such a project whilst restricted to digital music, no less a single repository, has its pitfalls.
 First, Google is not UNESCO.
 Secondly, obviously rather, not all songs are readily available in digital format.
 All that considered though, it being that YouTube’s content is user-generated, chances are that musical pieces that are most important to its global community are representative of global tastes.

 Moreover, it’s precisely these handicaps that got me excited about this project.
 The fact that there was a significant chance that all my scouring , scraping and digging would still leave some gems hidden.
 That even with the support of the team here, I could still turn up short.
 This imperfectness means that there can only be one outcome.
 That you, dearest reader, will hit us up with song titles that we’ve missed.